 - Garlick, V.F.M., (1970), The Newbury Scrap Book, Newbury, Garlick

 It is worth noting that in Millson (1985) implies that he could have survived into 1539.
 Also that Long (2010) has an exact date of 12 September 1538 but no reference to where he got the date from.
 McLoughlin (1995) notes the ghost story but puts stocks instead of pillory.

 I have looked in other sources including the Berkshire Record Office and various other books not mentioned above.
 I believe I know where the original story came from and am still analysing it, will post details at a later date.
 The death and ghost story it would appear originated from McLoughlin (1995).
 Where he got it from is not known, it may have been an oral fact or some paper I do not know about.

 So what I believe is that the basic story is correct.
 Thomas Barrie, if that was his name (and yes that is also an issue), may have died from shock or blood loss but I doubt it.
 Why?
 Why would you want to punish someone in this way and not have them walk about with these scars, it would deter others from making the same mistake.
 Also I believe the earlier sources would have mentioned it as it does make a better story.
 As for the ghost story, in my research I have found several other ghost stories such as the “Baby in the Belfry” at Thatcham that suddenly appear in the 1990s and later with a ghost story attached.

-I am still looking into this topic, I may add more to support my conclusion, or I may find evidence to show I am wrong, Whatever I find I will put an update(s) on this site.
+I am still looking into this topic, I may add more to support my conclusion, or I may find evidence to show I am wrong.